hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/03c-HTML5API.md

   + `<audio>` element
     + useful for embedding an audio player into a Web page
     + dedicated for _streamed audio_
-    + a DOM member $\implies$ VSS styling applied and manipulating w/ the DOM API
+    + a DOM member $\implies$CVSS styling applied and manipulating w/ the DOM API
     + attributes: a reduced version of `<video>` element
     + typical usage